 - Connecting students to counseling services, chaplaincy, or student success coordinators;

-- Adopting reasonable interim measures such as housing relocation, academic assistance, etc.; and
+- Connecting students to appropriate university offices to pursue reasonable interim measures such as housing relocation, academic assistance, etc.; and

 - Other support efforts designed to ameliorate negative effects the Complainant(s) may experience.